-	Marketing compliance is when your franchisees properly execute brand messaging, campaigns and offers in their marketing activities.
-If your brand introduces a six-part email marketing campaign, a franchisee who fails to send the emails in order or on-schedule would be non-compliant.
-Marketing compliance matters because, like any form of franchise compliance, it has an impact on your brand’s overall image.
+Marketing compliance is when your franchisees properly execute consistent messaging, campaigns, and offers in their marketing activities.
+If your brand introduces a six-part email marketing campaign, a franchisee who fails to send the emails in order or on schedule would be non-compliant.
+Marketing compliance matters because, like any form of franchise compliance, it has an impact on your brand's overall image.
 If your entire network is synced up and launching new promotions on schedule, it communicates to your customers that your brand is stable and trustworthy.

 Marketing compliance matters big-time for customer experience, but that's not the only reason brand managers should care.
 There are other factors that brand managers need to worry about as well, like legal standards.
 If a franchisee decides your in-store signage stinks, and makes their own without legally-required disclosures, you could face major problems with regulators.
 Or if they use a photo that's no longer under license you could end up with an angry photographer and a hefty fine.

 Marketing compliance supports brand consistency in a lot of ways.
 To learn more, we recommend 4 Tips for Managing Brand Compliance in Local Markets.